obithelight/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 - What does DDL and DML stand for
 - How to CREATE or ALTER a table
 - How to SELECT data from a table
-- How to INSERT, UPDATE or DELETE data
+- How to INSERT, UPDATE, or DELETE data
 - What are subqueries
 - How to use MySQL functions